Portsmouth City, VA Violent Crime Rates and Maps

 • In Fairfax County, VA, crime costs $103 per person, which is $407 less than in Portsmouth City

-The table below shows the total cost of crime to the residents of Portsmouth City for the year 2025 along with the projected cost per resident.
+The table below breaks the violent-crime total into its four offenses for Portsmouth City, with the projected cost per resident.

 Crime